egel/latex-thesis-example/README.md

     $ pdflatex document_main.tex
     $ biber bibliografia.tex
     $ pdflatex document_main.tex

+  or use for example some LaTeX editors like **Texmaker** ([texmaker website](http://www.xm1math.net/texmaker/)).
+  It's cross platform editor (Windows, OSX, Linux, OS/2) and has got predefine buttons to compile whole document by one click (default shortcuts: `F1` - quick compile, `F11` - bibliography compile)

+  > Note: If you want to compile bibliography according to this project, you need to change default option of Bibtex: `bibtex %.aux` to ``.
+To be more precise, this step change default, old "bibtex" bibliography compilator to newer "biblatex + biber" for better bibliography management.

 ### <a name="become-a-wizzard"></a>Become a wizzard
 All done, and now you can give a try to become sophisticated LaTeX wizzard :)